FAUTeamNine/Group_9_Project/README.md

 **Required Must-have Stories**

+- [X] Set Up the intitial Xcode project with dependencies
+- [X] Set up the parse server and add the necessary memebers
-- Users can logIn
+- [ ] Users can log in
-- Users can signUp
+- [ ] Users can sign up
-- Users LogOut
+- [ ] Users log out
-- Users can input a zip code
+- [ ] Users can input a zip code
-- users can see the current weather, forecast, heat index, times
+- [ ] Users can see the current weather, forecast, heat index, times
-- user can change the settings change zip, forecast, etc
+- [ ] User can change the settings change zip, forecast, etc
-- users can see a list of cities and their forecast
+- [ ] Users can see a list of cities and their forecast

 **Optional Nice-to-have Stories**

-- users can search using city names or zip code
+- [ ] users can search using city names or zip code
-- add a map
+- [ ] add a map
-- map tracks the user
+- [ ] map tracks the user
-- animated background for detail page
+- [ ] animated background for detail page

 ### 2. Screen Archetypes